The Source for Dental Implants in Milford, Shelton & Stratford, CT

 Some dentists are now using one-stage implants.
 These implants are placed in the jaw and remain exposed in the mouth so that no second surgery is needed.

-Generally, you will go to your dentist or prosthodontist two or three weeks after the second surgery to start the process of having your crown, bridge or denture made.
+Generally, you will go to your dentist, prosthodontist, or dental implant surgeon two or three weeks after the second surgery to start the process of having your crown, bridge, or denture made.

 Dental implants require the same care as real teeth, including brushing, flossing, rinsing with an antibacterial mouthwash, and regular dental check-ups.